tonyducvo000/thinkorswim_scripts/README.md

 ## ThinkOrSwim Scripts

-Repo containing collection of ThinkOrSwim scripts
+Repo containing collection of ThinkOrSwim scripts, scanners, study sets, etc.

 * **red_to_green_ratio.txt**
 This script will help quickly evaluate the ratio of red candles to green candles for a given length.
 The idea here is